Numbers ... arrived, deserted, remained, died, length of enlistment

 1. Number of soldiers that arrived at Valley Forge on December 19, 1777.

-There is no exact number: The estimates you mention are in the ballpark of what is believed to have been the number of men who marched into Valley Forge.
+The estimates you mention are in the range of what is believed to have been the number of men who marched into Valley Forge.

-Mark Boatner writes in his book "Encyclopedia of the American Revolution" that "Washington was never faced with the expected mutiny of mass desertions."
-Statistics for this subject are EXTREMELY hard to find — even during the time period.
-Washington issued in general orders of January 21, 1778: "Notwithstanding the pointed and frequent orders which have issued to have all deserters reported to Head-Quarters it is by the General (except in general returns) which are exceedingly irregular.
+"Notwithstanding the pointed and frequent orders which have issued to have all deserters reported to Head-Quarters it is by the General (except in general returns) which are exceedingly irregular.
 He therefore in peremptory terms now calls upon the Brigadiers to see or know that the rolls of their several Regiments are call'd over agreeable to former orders, and that all deserters (specifying the Regiment and Company they belong to) are reported by them to the Major General of the day, who is to present the whole in one view to the Commander in Chief when he comes from his Tour of duty.
 The Brigadiers are also requested to use every possible means to apprehend deserters of their respective Brigades; This order will not be dispensed with."
-(Fitzgerald, "Writings of Washington," Vol. X, 333)

 - February 3, 1778